 Today, Howard said he has hundreds, perhaps a few thousand.
 The father and son still collect toy soldiers and other figurines.

 Not surprisingly, Howard and Paul’s shared hobby helps foster a strong relationship between father and son.
-This life-long bond and their shared passion for fighting for the rights of their clients is one of the many things that makes Ankin Law Offices stand out from other Chicago personal injury law firms.
+This life-long bond and their shared passion for fighting for the rights of their clients is one of the many things that makes Ankin Law out from other Chicago personal injury law firms.